 What does the present political climate in America have to do with world evangelization?

-On October 16, 2016, I preached a message on the Great Commission as part of the annual missions focus at Bethlehem Baptist Church.
+Recently I preached a message on the Great Commission as part of the annual missions focus at Bethlehem Baptist Church.
 During the first service Sunday morning, I said something in particular that I had not said in the other two services.
 I regularly pray, when I preach, that the Holy Spirit will bring things to my mind that may not be in the sermon notes, but may be powerfully appointed for someone in the audience.
 This is one way I think about the gift of prophecy.

 “God has used messes and stresses before to move his people out of their comforts into missions.”